the-vegetarian-vampire/Unlocking-Information-Security-I-II/ReadMe.md

 ## Information Security I: From Cryptography to Buffer Overflows
-The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower lever introduction to cybersecurity and various exploits.
+The objective of taking this course was to learn more about cryptographic primitives, hash functions, and a lower level introduction to cybersecurity and various exploits.

 Check out https://haveibeenpwned.com/ and test your email address if you've been compromised.